nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-_{More to be added}_

 ### 6.4.
 Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 employees without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 10,000 employees, 10,000 departments, 10,000 leaves and 10,000 tags without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Comfortable working with CLI.

-_{More to be added}_

 ### 6.5.
 Glossary